Differentially private inference via noisy optimization: Discussion

 \section{Discussion}

-In this work, we have studied the theoretical properties of noisy versions of gradient descent and Newton's method for computing general differentially private M-estimators.
+We have studied theoretical properties of noisy versions of gradient descent and Newton's method for computing differentially private M-estimators.
 We have analyzed the statistical properties of the iterates of these algorithms and provided a general approach for computing differentially private confidence regions based on asymptotic pivots.

-Our noisy optimization theory shows that the convergence rates of our private M-estimators are nearly optimal, and many well-known convex optimization results are naturally generalized by our framework.
-In particular, the noisy optimizers considered in this work preserve the same rates of convergence as their standard non-noisy counterparts in the sense that they converge in the same order of iterations to a neighborhood of the solution to the non-private objective function minimization problem.
+Our theory shows that the convergence rates of our private M-estimators are nearly optimal, and many well-known convex optimization results are naturally generalized by our framework.
+In particular, the noisy optimizers we consider preserve the same rates of convergence as their standard non-noisy counterparts, since they converge in the same order of iterations to a neighborhood of the solution to the non-private objective function minimization problem.
 Our noisy algorithms exhibit several noteworthy distinct features.
 By construction, the iterates cannot approach the non-private M-estimators beyond a privacy-preserving neighborhood proportional to the noise injected at each step of the algorithms.
 They instead bounce around this neighborhood once it is attained.
 Furthermore, the numbers of iterations has to be scheduled in advance and directly impacts the noise added to each step of the algorithms; the more steps, the more data queries, and hence the larger the required privacy-inducing noise.

 Our analysis highlights the statistical importance of (local) strong convexity, since it justifies scheduling only $O(\log n)$ noisy iterates, which in turn leads to the nearly-optimal statistical cost of privacy of the order $O\left(\frac{ p \log n}{n\mu^2}\right)$.
 Without strong convexity, standard gradient-based algorithms are known to require $O(\sqrt{n})$ iterations to achieve an optimization error comparable to the statistical parametric rate $O\left(\sqrt{\frac{p}{n}}\right)$.
 This would be quite damaging for differentially private M-estimators, as they would lead to a statistical cost of $O\left(\sqrt{\frac{p}{n}}\frac{1}{\mu^2}\right)$, which would in fact be the dominating term driving the asymptotic efficiency of the resulting estimators.